Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction: Empirical Study: Authentication

-In our basic empirical setting, we use interactions of length 200.
-The agents choose actions from $\actionset = \{1, 2, 3, ... , 10\}$ for the hypothesis test, and from $\actionset = \{1, 2, 3\}$ for the supervised learning to reduce the amount of data needed for training in our experiments.
-We specify the server model and legitimate client model as probabilistic decision trees (\pdt) -- trees in which each node has a probability distribution over actions (see Figure \ref{fig:pdt} in Appendix \ref{app:empirical}).
-The tree is traversed using the $k=5$ most recent actions of the other agent (e.g., the client tree is traversed with the server's actions).
-Thus the tree encodes a distribution over actions given the $k$ most recent actions of the other agent.
-We choose \pdts\ as they are computationally cheap to sample actions from and easy to randomly generate; in principle other decision models, such as neural networks, could be used.
+In our basic empirical setting, agents choose actions from $\actionset = \{1, ... , 10\}$.
+The server model and legitimate client model are probabilistic decision trees (\pdts) -- decision trees in which each node has a probability distribution over actions.
+The tree is traversed using the $k=5$ most recent actions of the other agent (i.e., the client tree is traversed with the server's actions).
+We choose \pdts\ as they are computationally cheap to sample actions from and easy to randomly generate.

-For each experimental trial run, we randomly generate the server and true user decision model by setting each node in the \pdt\ to be a Boltzmann distribution \citep{sharp2015translation} with logit values sampled uniformly in $[0,1]$ and temperature parameter $\tau$.
-The server decision model uses the value $\tau = 1.0$ for near-uniform random action selection; the client uses a $\tau$ value of $0.1$.
+For each experimental trial run, we randomly generate the server and true user decision model by setting each node in the \pdt\ to be a softmax distribution with logit values sampled uniformly in $[0,1]$ and temperature parameter $\tau$.
+The server decision model uses the value $\tau = 1.0$ for near-uniform random action selection; the client uses $\tau = 0.1$.
 We find lower entropy in the client's action selection leads to better authentication accuracy with shorter interaction lengths.
-We make this choice for empirical convenience; in practice higher entropy could be used but would require longer interaction histories.
-In each experimental trial, we generate 100 interactions between the server and legitimate client and measure accuracy of each authentication test.
+In each experimental trial, we generate interaction histories between the server and legitimate client and measure accuracy of the decisions made by \ami.
 We also evaluate interactions between the server agent and adversarial agents.
 We formulate the following adversarial behaviors to create such interactions: